 Colleges decide to go test-optional for different reasons.
 There are studies showing different data about what the SAT and ACT actually indicate, whether or not they correlate to students’ ability to succeed in college.
 Additionally, some studies indicate that the tests discriminate against different types of students.
 When colleges announce a test-optional policy, they may be attempting to level the playing field, to attract more students who don’t necessarily have access to (sometimes expensive) test preparation tools and tutors.

 You may believe the tests show intelligence, and that a higher score means you’re smarter than someone who has a lower score, but that’s not necessarily how colleges interpret test scores.

 This part is important: when colleges adopt a test-optional admission policy, they will look even more closely at your transcript: not only the grades you earned in all of your courses, but also the classes you chose to take, in the context of what was available to you.

-They’ll see from your school profile which advanced classes are offered, and sometimes, the grade distribution within your school.
-That is to say, what percentage of your school has an A average, a B average, and lower.
-This tells them if there’s a problem with grade inflation at your school.
+They’ll see from your school profile which advanced classes are offered, and sometimes, the grade or GPA distribution within your class.
+Some profiles show what percentage of your class has an A average, a B average, and lower, which tells them if there’s a problem with grade inflation at your school.

 So who benefits from test-optional admissions?

 - Students who have learning challenges, such as dyslexia, ADD, processing issues, testing anxiety, or any other specialized situation can benefit from test-optional admissions, because their scores often do not correlate as closely with their academic performance in school.

 - Students who have very strong grades but for some reason, don’t test as strongly.
 Test-optional policies are less helpful to students who have mid-range grades, like Bs and Cs.
 Students with low grades but high test scores are showing colleges that they’re smart but didn’t really apply themselves in school – not ideal for most colleges who are looking for students who want to succeed.